 - b.
-[Someone from every city{i}] despises it{i}. - c.
-[In everyone_i's own mind], they_i are the most important person.
+[Someone from every $city_i$] despises it_i . - c.
+[In everyone, 's own mind], they, are the most important person.

-The primary goal of this paper is to solve the binding under-generation problems while keeping the basic apparatus of Jacobson's variable-free system.
+This paper aims to solve the binding under-generation problems while keeping the basic apparatus of Jacobson's system.
 Moreover, I will enrich this system to account for the interactions between scoping and binding.
+Topics to be covered include scope ambiguity, inverse linking, weak crossover, and 'paycheck pronouns'.